Shopify Next Generation Events: What's Changing and How to Migrate

 - Pick a topic, e.g.

-products/update. - Receive the full product payload every time anything on that product changes — title, price, tags, a single variant SKU, inventory.
+products/update. - Receive the full product payload every time anything on that product changes, like title, price, tags, a single variant SKU, inventory.

 - Diff the payload against your own state to figure out what actually changed, or fire side effects regardless.